devrosch/libjdx/README.md

 ## Tests

-If the build has completeed successfully, you can then run the tests in the build directory with:
+If the build has completed successfully, you can then run the tests in the build directory with:
 ```
 ctest -VV
 ```